AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 ## Events
-Events in Aztec works similarily to Ethereum events in a sense that they are a way for contracts to communicate with the outside world.
+Events in Aztec works similarly to Ethereum events in a sense that they are a way for contracts to communicate with the outside world.
 They are emitted by contracts and stored inside AztecNode.
 Aztec events are currently represented as raw data and are not ABI encoded.
 ABI encoded events are a feature that will be added in the future.